Shades of blue: Shades of azure

 Azure (/ˈæʒər, ˈeɪʒər/ AZH-ər-,_-AY-zhər, /UKalsoˈæzjʊər, ˈeɪzjʊər/ AZ-ure-,_-AY-zure) is a variation of blue that is often described as the color of the sky on a clear day.

 On the RGB color wheel, "azure" (hexadecimal #0080FF) is defined as the color at 210 degrees, i.e., the hue halfway between blue and cyan.
 In the RGB color model, used to create all the colors on a television or computer screen, azure is created by adding a little green light to blue light.
 The complementary color of azure is orange.

+Shades of azure labeled with HSL, RGB, and web color names.

 Azure (web color)

 In the X11 color system which became a standard for early web colors, azure is depicted as a pale cyan or whitish cyan rather than a shade of azure.

 In an artistic context, this color could also be called azure mist or cyan mist.

 Variations of azure

 In this section, the term shade is used in its technical sense as used in color theory, meaning a blueish color mixed with black or dark gray.
 The colors arranged in order of their value (brightness) (V in the HSV code), the brighter colors toward the top and the darker colors toward the bottom.